pbogdude/fiddle/README.md

-# bin or fiddle or block?
+# jsbin or jsfiddle or blockbuilder?

 There are quite a few JavaScript playgrounds.
 For our purposes, <http://blockbuilder.org> may be the best.